 CHE prediction models have been created to estimate scholarship expenditures based on sensitivity to changes in SAT requirements, as CHE has more dependable data on SAT scores of applicants than ACT scores.
 Therefore, the impact to scholarship expenditures due to the change in ACT requirements is not available at this time.
 This impact statement will be updated as necessary upon any additional information provided by CHE.
-This section of the impact statement has been updated to include a response from CHE.
+These sections of the impact statement have been updated to revise a previous response from CHE.

 Additionally, these sections require students to meet additional criteria in order to qualify for the LIFE Scholarship.
 The additional criteria requires students to earn at least one unit of credit in CHE's "College Preparatory Course Prerequisite Requirements", which may be accomplished by dual credit during a senior year.
 This will affect students graduating after 2020-21.
+This requirement is currently being met by most LIFE scholarship recipients.
+Therefore, this portion of the bill is not expected to impact scholarship distribution.